 - 6.1 Capture waypoints and commands in sequence.
 Waypoints and commands will be chosen no less than 50 ft from the "no-fly-zone" boundaries and will be provided to teams following completion of their FRR.
 Waypoints and commands will be provided to the teams the morning of the competition.
 Capture waypoints in sequence while in autopilot control with +/- 50 ft accuracy, and maintain navigation +/- 50 ft. along the planned flight path.
 ANY AVAILABLE MISSION PLANNER COMMAND MAY BE ALLOWED DURING WAYPOINT NAVIGATION.
 This may include, but it is not limited to, loiter, POI (Point of Interest), adjust airspeed and others.
 Failure to complete previous command will nullify any subsequent commands.
 Example: Waypoint 5 requires hold of 5 seconds.
 If aircraft fails to hold for proper time, the following waypoints will be scored ZERO.
-Team must announce to the judges which waypoint and command is being attempted. - 6.2 A water balloon containing no less than 4 oz of liquid paint will be dropped on identified target locations.
+Team must announce to the judges which waypoint and command is being attempted to receive a score. - 6.2 A water balloon containing no less than 6 oz of liquid paint will be dropped on identified target locations.
 Balloon must be dropped without intervention from the safety pilot.
 Once airborne, the safety pilot may not control the aircraft to the drop destination.
 Balloon may be dropped using a mission planner command, or by a command by the GCS operator through mission planner.
 Balloon must be dropped at an altitude of 40' or higher.
-Lower altitude will mean a score of zero on the drop.
+Lower altitude will mean a score of zero on the drop and constitutes a violation of hte minimum altitude limit.
 Once the balloon is dropped, the safety pilot may take control and fly the aircraft back to the launch point.
 (Example.
 The safety pilot may not fly the aircraft or maneuver the aircraft once at the target point.
 Upon takeoff, control must be handed to the ground control station operator to remain in control until the balloon is dropped.
-Any available functions in mission planner can be used to maneuver the aircraft in to position)
+Any available functions in mission planner can be used to maneuver the aircraft in to position).
+Only teams that complete the drop autonomously, will be eligible for any flight mission bonus points.

 Parameter Objective Points Localization Determine item location within 50 ft.
 Points are given based on accuracy of location.
 5 points for 0 - 10', 4 points for 11-20', 3 points for 21-30', 2 points for 31-40', and 1 point for 41-50' Classification Identify item characteristics.
 Multiple targets will then be used for precision delivery.
 One point each Package Delivery A water balloon containing no less than 1 oz of liquid paint and 3 oz of liquid water will be dropped on identified target locations.
 Balloon must be dropped without intervention from the safety pilot.
 Balloon may be dropped using a mission planner command, or by a command by the GCS operator through mission planner.
 Balloon must be dropped at an altitude of 40' or higher.
 Lower altitude will mean a score of zero on the drop.
 Points are given based on accuracy of location.
 5 points for 0 - 10', 4 points for 11-20', 3 points for 21-30', 2 points for 31-40', and 1 point for 41-50'.
-Also bonus points of 15, 10, and 5 will be given to the 3 closest teams, regardless of location score as long as teams drop within 50'.
-MEANING IF DROPS ARE OUTSIDE 50' NO BONUS POINTS WILL BE GIVEN Complete Solution Locate, and Classify, items of interest.
+Also bonus points of 15, 10, and 5 will be given to the 3 closest teams completing an autonomous drop, regardless of location score as long as teams drop within 50'.
+MEANING IF DROPS ARE OUTSIDE 50' OR THE DROP IS NOT DONE AUTONOMOUSLY, NO BONUS POINTS WILL BE GIVEN Complete Solution Locate, and Classify, items of interest.
 Five points.
 Teams must identify location of all targets and receive a distance score for each target to qualify.